 Your Older Self Might Not Like The Taste Of Your Current Self

-In another survey carried out by Harvard, a group of people were asked how much they would pay to see their favorite band from 10 years ago perform live.
-And then how much they would pay to watch their favorite band today perform 10 years from now, with all else being equal.
+In another survey carried out by Harvard, a group of people were asked how much they would pay to see their favourite band from 10 years ago perform live.
+And then how much they would pay to watch their favourite band today perform 10 years from now, with all else being equal.

 The result?
-People are willing to pay US$121 for their current favorite band 10 years from now, and only US$80 for their favorite band 10 years ago.
+People are willing to pay US$121 for their current favourite band 10 years from now, and only US$80 for their favourite band 10 years ago.